 He began working at the campus station of Henderson State University at the age of 17, and later became an on-air voice at KLAZ 105.9 while still in college.
 After graduating, he worked at a station in Little Rock, Arkansas before making his big move to Austin, Texas.

 2. He gained popularity in Austin, not Nashville

 After joining 96.7 KISS FM, Bones began working on-air during the morning drive time.
 He stayed on that time slot for ten years and developed the show into the top-rated morning show in Austin.
-During this period, the music format for the show was popular top-40 hits but was changed to country after its relocation to Nashville in 2013.
+During this period, the music format for the show was popular top-40 hits but was changed to country music after its relocation to Nashville in 2013.

 3. He's been highly awarded

 During his time as a DJ in Austin, he gained critical acclaim for his hands-on approach to radio.
 He was named Best Radio Personality by the Austin Music Awards for four years in a row and won the award for Best Radio Program in 2008.
 In April 2014, he and co-hosts Amy and Lunchbox won an Academy of Country Music Award for National On-Air Personality of the Year.

 4. He's caused mass chaos

 Bones came under heavy criticism after erroneously triggering the national Emergency Alert System by playing a clip of an EAS test from 2011 over the airwaves.
 The audio of the old test triggered alerts to thousands of AT&T customers phones and televisions, which is designed to happen only during a national emergency.
 The event caused a huge public uproar and an investigation by the FCC into the incident.